-There are thirteen residence facilities on campus that provide excellent housing for approximately 700 main campus undergraduate students.
+There are fourteen residence facilities on campus that provide excellent housing for approximately 700 main campus undergraduate students.

 Grant-Lee Hall was originally built in 1892 and houses freshmen and many upperclassmen.

 Dishner, Mitchell, and Pope Halls, are apartment-style smart-suites completed in 2004-2006.
 Each building consists of three-bedroom suites with a shared living room, fully-equipped kitchen and washer/dryer.
 Each bedroom is equipped with a twin bed, desk and wardrobe, as well as a private bathroom and walk-in closet.

 Constructed in 1928 and renovated in 2007, Lafrentz-Poole (LP) consists of 84 private rooms, each with its own bathroom.
 Three LP apartments are married-couple suites equipped with a full kitchen.

 The Munson house, constructed in 1941 and renovated in 2008, is one of the most historic sites on campus and is exclusive to the Kappa Pi Omega sorority.
 Byram house, constructed in 1948 and renovated in 2009, shares much of the same history as Munson house and is exclusive to the Delta Theta Sigma sorority.
 Robertson house was built in 1996 and is exclusive to the Zeta Tau Kappa sorority.
 All three houses offer apartment-style living to female upperclassmen.

-DB1, DB2, and DB3 our newest apartment-style smart-suites, are available to all upperclassmen.
-Each building features threebedroom suites with a shared living room, fully-equipped kitchen and washer/dryer.
-Each bedroom is shared by two occupants, is equipped with two twin beds, desks and wardrobes, and includes two walk-in closets and a shared bathroom.
+Burchett, McClelland, DB3 and DB4 are our newest apartment-style smart-suites and are available to all upperclassmen.
+Each building features three-bedroom suites with a shared living room, fully-equipped kitchen and washer/dryer.
+Each bedroom is shared by two occupants, is equipped with two twin beds, desks and wardrobes, and includes two walk -in closets and a shared bathroom.

-There are three residence facilities off campus that provide housing for professional and graduate students.
-These facilities, University Inn, Mars Hall, and Lee Hall, are located less than a mile from campus.
-UINN consists of 127 one- and two-room studio apartments with bathroom and kitchenette.
-Mars and Lee are apartment-style smart-suites, each consisting of threebedroom suites with a shared living room, fully-equipped kitchen, dishwasher and washer/dryer.
+There are five residence halls that provide housing for professional and graduate students: two on our main campus and three located less than a mile from campus.
+Our main campus graduate residence halls, Shelton and Langley Halls, are apartment-style smart suites.
+Each building consists of threebedroom suites with a shared living room, fully-equipped kitchen and washer/dryer.
+Each bedroom is equipped with a twin bed, desk and wardrobe, as well as a private bathroom and walkin closet.
+University Inn, Mars and Lee Halls are our off-campus graduate/professional residence halls.
+UINN consists of 127 oneand two-room studio apartments with bathroom and kitchenette.
+Mars and Lee are apartment-style smart-suites, each consisting of three-bedroom suites with a shared living room, fullyequipped kitchen, dishwasher and washer/dryer.
 Each bedroom is equipped with a twin bed, desk and wardrobe, as well as a private bathroom and walk-in closet.
 Residents of these buildings also have access to an exclusive fitness facility and outdoor swimming pool.

 The 5,009 seat Tex Turner Arena, dedicated in May 1991, is a state-of-the-art facility for intercollegiate basketball and for major concerts and special events.
 The Mary E. Mars Gymnasium with its indoor swimming pool, classrooms, and basketball court is truly a multi-purpose facility.
 Complementing the many outdoor athletic facilities-Lamar Hennon Field (baseball), Gibbs Field (soccer), Neely Softball Field, tennis courts, and physical fitness trails-the arena and the gym are home for our strong and consistent tradition of winning in athletic competitions.
 LMU holds membership in the South Atlantic Conference (National Collegiate Athletic Association, Division II).

 LMU has intercollegiate athletic programs in men's and women's basketball, cross country, tennis, soccer, and golf; women's softball and volleyball; and men's baseball.